 Here we see how hard it is with individuals — it’s even harder with teams.

-... things had been working well as everyone just did what was needed to be done out of pure passion, so seamlessly that an observer might conclude that everyone had the ability to read each other’s mind.
+... things are working well as everyone just does what needs to be done out of pure passion, so seamlessly that an observer might conclude that everyone has the ability to read each other’s mind.
 However, growth and increased contextualization around both the product and the team beg some kind of structure to help things run smoothly as the organization matures.
 You are seeking an organizational structure that will optimize the team’s ability to get things done to create the Greatest Value.

 ✥ ✥ ✥

 Effective communication and feedback are at the heart of effective complex system development, and the organization structure should be optimized for the most crucial paths of communication.
 Communication and feedback, together with self-organization, are the agile heart.
 We find that the interaction of people with diverse, cross-cutting concerns lies at the heart of innovation.

 Development Teams working on complex product continuously struggle with the dual nature of function and form.
 We tend to create boundaries between development activities and organizational units along these lines.
 Yet function and form are just socially constructed and somewhat arbitrary categories: reliability might be just as compelling a concern for a given system, while beauty, backwards compatibility, or some other concern might dominate a given development effort.
 In each case, the business will best be served if the Development Team organizes itself around that concern.